 - A calculator will appear under the line

 - If you click the calculator, a new window will open in which you can define the discount (percentage), as can be seen below.
+It's also possible to fill out the discounted price immediately and then the discount (percentage) will be calculated automatically.

 4. Click “Save" and you will notice that your discount has been added under the item line.
 This discount is added as an extra line under the relevant item on the final invoice.